 April Fools' Day: Mattel released the profile information for Invisi Billy as a teaser for his soon-to-be-released doll... on April 1st.
 Complete with a full package mock-up of an empty box, with the box quote, "How do you know I'm not in the box?"

 Daughter of the Boogeyman.
-Slated to appear in the upcoming '13 Wishes' CGI special.
+First appears in the '13 Wishes' CGI special.

 Amazing Technicolor Population: A unique example, even in Monster High; she appears to have grey or blue-grey skin, with darker grey designs or tattoos around her hands and feet.
 In many photos, her face also appears to be more blue than the rest of her body.